Discover more from in a panoramic?

 “What the fuck am I doing with my life?”

-A few months ago, I wrote about young people in the workplace for DAZED.
-My essay discussed how 2022 was my year from hell, which led me to resign from a terrible media job and move back home.
+In late 2022, I wrote an article for DAZED on young people in the workplace.
+I discussed how 2022 was my year from hell, which led me to resign from a terrible media job at the BBC and move back to my hometown of Aylesbury.
 What I left out of the essay included dealing with long COVID, having an insane housemate situation (I got Single White Female'd) and working through a breakup.
-I told myself that, eventually, I would write about the breakup, so I could let my heartbreak out on paper instead of letting it fester inside me.
+I told myself that, eventually, I would write about the breakup so I could let my heartbreak out on paper instead of letting it fester inside me.
+In the same way that so many literary greats (or writers featured in Modern Love) have done before me, I would use my failure in love to my advantage.

 Ultimately, I decided against that since the level of vulnerability required to allow strangers to judge my romantic woes felt impossible.
 Why should I put myself or anyone else on a metaphorical chopping block where we would both be sentenced to social media exile?

-That night I rediscovered something I had forgotten about myself: I love rom-coms.
+At last, I was in tears, and the relief set in.
+That night, I rediscovered something I had forgotten about myself: I love rom-coms.
 I mean, it's easier, isn't it?
-You feel the highs and lows without any of the emotional baggage reality tends to bring.
+You feel the highs and lows without any of the emotional baggage dating tends to bring.
 Splitting the bill is no longer necessary— your heartfelt tears and popcorn are more than enough.
 For a period in my early 20s, I tried to convince myself that I was a serious person and that I liked serious movies.
 Despite my dislike of Amy Dunne's decontextualised 'Cool Girl' monologue, I admit it holds true.
 I aspired to be a 'cool girl'.
 I wanted men to like me, so I didn't tell them I enjoyed watching silly romance films.
 If I did, it wouldn't be without making excuses for guilty pleasure watching.
 I wanted them to think I was as interesting as their top 100 IMDb films of all time list.
 Stupid, I know.

-And when yearning occurs in a Muslim household, there is only one outcome: marriage.
+But when yearning occurs in a Muslim household, there is only one outcome: marriage.

 Years ago, I read Love in a Headscarf, a memoir by author Shelina Janmohamed.
 In the book, she examines the trope within her own life as a Muslim woman who wants to get married.
 She writes about having an expectation of flurrying romance sweeping off her of her feet and examining how that co-exists with the Islamic idea of the one where we have been “created in pairs” (Adh-Dhariyat 51:49).
 A common trope in romance media is the idea of the one—the person you’re fated to be with.
 The main character goes through trials and tribulations to find them, and by the end of the film/book/show, both people realise they’re in love with each other.
 Of course, this is different to real life, depending on your cultural background and the religiosity of your family.
-However, as Janmohamed states in the book and many of my Muslim friends and I have discussed, there’s an expectation that you meet the one at 21, get married and live a happy life.
+As Janmohamed states in the book and many of my Muslim friends and I have discussed, there’s an expectation that you meet the one at 21, get married and live a happy life.
 Sounds easy enough, right?

 My parents have never prioritised marriage in my life.
 Unlike girls I knew, I never had marriage dangling over my head as an expectation to fulfil early on—instead, they focused on my education and career goals.
 My mother wanted me to have my own life before settling down.
 And yet, I still feel like Charlotte from Pride and Prejudice (2005) when she says, "I'm 27 years old.
 I've no money and no prospects.
 I'm already a burden to my parents.”